RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 ### Differing number of points

-When the paths are not degenerate !AWViewer appears to add points to **both** paths.
-The resulting paths then have an equal number points so that they can be linearly interpolated easily.
+When the paths are not degenerate !AWViewer appears to add points to **both** the source and target paths.
+The resulting paths then have an equal number points and can be linearly interpolated easily.

 How !AWViewer decides to do this isn't really understood.

-We can however make the following observations (assuming the target has fewer points than the source)
+We can however make the following observations

 1. The order of the points in the file is probably more important than the location of the points in space
 2. There's a process that maps points between the source and target and vice-versa